Why Eating Meat (or Eggs or Dairy) Won’t Kill You

-In fact, some of the healthiest and longest-lived peoples on our planet, the Okinawans (Japan), Maasai (Kenya and Tanzania)** and Hunzakuts (Pakistan), among others, eat traditional, omnivorous diets that practically revere animal foods like pork, goat, sheep, yak, raw dairy and seafood—especially during the winter, when crops don’t grow.
+In fact, some of the healthiest and longest-lived peoples on our planet, the Okinawans (Japan), Maasai (Kenya and Tanzania)** and Hunzakuts (Pakistan), among others, eat traditional, omnivorous diets that practically revere animal foods like pork, goat, sheep, yak, raw dairy and seafood—especially during the winter, when many crops don’t grow.

-These foods, along with meat and seafood, if available, are often the only major source of calories and nutrients available for half the year.
+These foods, along with meat and seafood, if available, are sometimes the only major source of calories and nutrients available for half the year.
 But these populations don’t face even a quarter the rates of cardiovascular disease, obesity or cancer that Westerners do.

 So, is meat bad for you, or what?

 Then and Now